-The committee amendments revise the requirements for the commissioner to hold at least one in-person public hearing in each of the northern, central, and southern regions of the State to instead require the commissioner to hold at least two public hearings, at least one of which will be conducted virtually via videoconferencing.
+The committee amendments revise the requirements for the commissioner to hold at least one in-person public hearing in each of the northern, central, and southern regions of the State to instead require the commissioner to hold at least two public hearings with at least one of the hearings will be conducted virtually via videoconferencing.

 The committee amendments require the commissioner to establish agreements and information sharing procedures, as appropriate, with behavioral health care providers to implement the provisions of the bill.
+Such information sharing procedures will include, but not be limited to, the sharing of information concerning the availability of services provided by a behavioral health care provider.

-The committee amendments require crisis hotline centers to include in their monthly reports to the Department of Human Services: the number of calls that did not result in a referral, follow-up service, or dispatch of a mobile crisis response team; and to the extent possible, information regarding the nature of the calls that did not result in a referral, follow-up service, or dispatch of a mobile crisis response team.
+The committee amendments require crisis hotline centers to include in their monthly reports to the Department of Human Services: the number of calls that did not result in a referral, follow up, or dispatch of a mobile crisis response team; and to the extent possible, information regarding the nature of the calls that did not result in a referral, follow up, or dispatch of a mobile crisis response team.

-The committee amendments require mobile crisis response teams to include in their monthly reports to the Department of Human Services: the number of mobile crisis responses that resulted in referrals for services and the types of services that were referred; the number of responses that did not result in a referral or follow-up service; and to the extent possible, information regarding the nature of the mobile crisis responses that did and did not result in a referral or follow-up service.
+The committee amendments require mobile crisis response teams to include in their monthly reports to the Department of Human Services: the number of mobile crisis responses that resulted in referrals for services and the types of services that were referred; the number of responses that did not result in a referral or follow up; and to the extent possible, information regarding the nature of the mobile crisis responses that did and did not result in referrals or follow-ups.